Medial-EarlySign/MR_Wiki/Blog/explainability.md

 This will give you the same rich, diverse, and intuitive explanations that our doctors and data scientists found much more valuable.
 This Exactly same method was used in the [CMS AI Health Outcomes Challenge](https://www.cms.gov/priorities/innovation/innovation-models/artificial-intelligence-health-outcomes-challenge) for all caused mortality and COPD hospital readmission within 30 days.
 Our platform was resulted as award-winner in this competition.

+## Beyond Explanation: Debugging & Validation

+Beyond providing individual patient insights, these tools proved invaluable for **model debugging and bias detection**.
+In several cases, they helped us uncover hidden biases that required retraining or fixing our models.

+To do this, we developed a specific validation plot for our top features.
+We binned the data by feature value and, for each bin, overlaid three metrics:

+1.  **Average Shapley Value** (The explanation)
+2.  **True Outcome Probability** (The reality)
+3.  **Mean Model Score** (The prediction)

+It was particularly fascinating to analyze divergences.
+Specifically, instances where the Model Score and Outcome Probability rose, but the Shapley value for that specific feature remained flat.
+This gap allowed us to distinguish between features the model was actually *using* versus features that were merely *correlated* with the outcome.

+**A Real-World Example: The "BMI Paradox"**
+We saw a striking example of this in our **Flu Complications** model.
+In medical data, **Low BMI** is strongly correlated with children, and children are naturally at higher risk for complications like pneumonia.

+A naive analysis (or a standard correlation study) might suggest that Low BMI is a risk factor.
+However, our Shapley analysis confirmed that the model had successfully disentangled this relationship.
+The plots showed that while risk scores were high for these patients, the attribution went solely to **Young Age**.
+The model correctly identified Age as the driver and did not treat Low BMI as a risk factor, proving it wasn't relying on spurious correlations.

 ## Alternative Approaches Explored